TerraMasterOfficial/app-pkg-tools/Manual.md

 ## 12. Map to TOS configuration (sysroot directory)

->Optional; when installing the app, link all the files in this directory to the corresponding directory in the TOS system; this option is valid for those dependent libraries that cannot be found.
+>Optional; when installing the application, link all the files in this directory to the corresponding directory in the TOS system; this option is valid for those dependent libraries that cannot be found.
 Note: Lazy configuration is not recommended (that is, put the entire application in this directory for mapping)